StevieAmb/StevieAmb/README.md

 - A musician.
 - A dancer.

-Software development is my love because it's another way for me to express myself and my values through creating.
+Software development is my love because it's another way for me to express myself and my values through creating applications focused on positive user experience, and accessibility.

 🎧Music is my life.🎧